VerhoevenStijn/portfolio/src/index.md

     <div class="numbertext">3 / 3</div>
     <div class="text">Digital Marketing</div>
     <div class="text2">
-      TFor almost every company, large or small, young or old, marketing is and remains key.
+      For almost every company, large or small, young or old, marketing is and remains key.
 Where marketing 10 years ago was more of an offline thing, <strong>the pure focus today is online.</strong> Because of my digital knowledge I am able to transform ideas on paper into digital reality.
     </div>
     <a href="#" class="link">Explore My Webdesign Skills &rarr;</a>
   </div>